drslump/Protobuf-PHP/README.md

 language, supporting its binary data serialization and including a `protoc` plugin to generate PHP classes from .proto files.

+Great effort has been put into generating PHP files that include all sort of type hints to aide IDE's with autocompletion.
+Therefore, it can not only be used to communicate with Protocol Buffers services but also as a generation tool for _data objects_ no matter what the final serialization is.

+For more information see the man pages.

 ## Requirements

   - PHP 5.3